slatedocs/slate/source/index.html.md

 ## What is a webhook
 Is a method of augmenting or altering the behavior of a web page, or web application, with custom callbacks.
 These callbacks may be maintained, modified, and managed by third-party users and developers who may not necessarily be affiliated with the originating website or application.

 To configure a webhook you must have validated the developer mode, and have the URL where you want us to send the registered information.
-If you don't have a callback URL, contact your developer or contact an expert to configure it.s
+If you don't have a callback URL, contact your developer or contact an expert to configure it.

 ## Notifications